shoganaich/stig-powershell-remediations/README.md

 ---

 ## Disclaimer
 This repository is provided as-is, without any warranty.
+These scripts were created during an internship as a learning and demonstration project.
+They are not guaranteed to cover all STIG rules or be fully production-ready.
-The scripts are intended as a starting point and may need customization for your specific environment.
+Use them as a reference or baseline, and customize/validate for your specific environment.